MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 ### Resource-specific permissions for a chat or meeting

-The following table provides resource-specific permissions for a chat:
+The following table provides resource-specific permissions for a chat or meeting:

 | Permission name | Action | Delegate mode | Application mode |
 | ----- | ----- | ----- | ----- |